Scientific Name

 Description

 Calceolaria integrifolia is a small shrubby plant that grows up to 6 feet (1.8 m) tall.
-Its leaves are highly veined, slightly sticky, and have a puckered texture.
+Its leaves are highly veined, slightly sticky, and puckered.

 The flowers are vibrant yellow, usually patterned with red or brown spots.
 They are pouch-shaped and appear in clusters from spring to fall.

 While this annual can be grown both indoors and out, the most popular use may be as a potted houseplant.
-However, once you look into the native environment for this bright flower, you'll know how to grow Pocketbook Plant.
-It comes from Central and South America in the cooler plains areas where water and bright sunlight aren't so abundant.
+However, once you look into the native environment for this bright flower, you'll know how to growthe Pocketbook Plant.
+It comes from Central and South America, in the cooler, drier plains where water and bright sunlight aren't as abundant.
 Calceolaria care works best when you try to imitate its native home.

 Keep the plant near a bright window but out of direct sunlight.
-If your only window is on a sunny southern exposure, hang a sheer curtain between the plant and outdoors to filter the brightest rays.
+If your only window faces south, hang a sheer curtain between the plant and the outdoors to filter the brightest rays.
 Northern windows and tables away from the light source are more hospitable for these plants.

 Pocketbook Plant care includes carefully monitoring the water supply.
 These plants don't do well with too much moisture on their roots.
 Give the plants a thorough watering, then let the pots drain in the sink for about 10 minutes.
-Allow the soil to dry until the surface is dry before watering again.
+Allow the soil to dry to the surface before watering again.

 See more at How to Grow and Care for Pocketbook Plants (Calceolaria).